- Cholera is transmitted by ingestion of water or food contaminated with faeces/poop.

 - People living in areas that have poor water, sanitation and hygiene facilities and services

-- Treat mild cases in the community by providing oral rehydration solution (ORS)
+- Manage cases with no or mild dehydration and no malnutrition in the community by providing oral rehydration (ORS)

 - Support safe and dignified funeral and burial practices

 - Provide psychosocial support to the sick person and their family members

 - Promote use of appropriate sanitation and waste facilities (toilets / latrines)

 - Promote good hand hygiene (handwashing with soap)

 - BEFORE: preparing food, eating, feeding a child, caring for people with cholera

 - AFTER: using the toilet or cleaning a baby; touching faeces